-To the Shareholders and Board of Directors of The Scotts Company years in the period ended September 30, 1993.
+To the Shareholders and Board of Directors of The Scotts Company

+We have audited the accompanying consolidated balance sheets of The Scotts Company and Subsidiaries as of September 30, 1992 and 1993, and the related consolidated statements of income, changes in shareholders' equity (deficit), and cash flows for each of the three years in the period ended September 30, 1993.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.